Mischa Portnoff: Personal life

 Mischa Portnoff was born in Berlin (Germany) on August 29, 1901 to Ukrainian Jewish parents, Leo and Tscharna Portnoff.
 His brother Vassily (later called "Wesley") was a year older.
 Their mother died when Mischa was about five, and as an adult he remembered little about her.
-His father remarried; the brothers were raised primarily by a series of tutors and housekeepers, not uncommon in middle-class German families of the period.
+His father remarried; the brothers were raised primarily by a series of tutors and housekeepers, which was not uncommon in middle-class German families of the period.
 In addition to his music studies, Mischa enjoyed sports, particularly swimming and tennis.

 As mentioned above, for six successful years, as young musicians, Mischa and Wesley toured Northern Europe and North America, Mischa on piano and Vassily on violin, before settling in New York City.
 There, they rented an apartment with studio space overlooking Brooklyn's Prospect Park, just twenty minutes by subway from Manhattan's concert halls and theaters.

 For both brothers, the most unexpected outcome of their American tour followed from a performance in Washington State.
 In Seattle, Mischa was introduced to the Levine family and their youngest daughter, Marguerite, a piano prodigy.
 It was soon decided that once the Portnoff brothers were established in New York, Mischa would accept Marguerite as a student.
 She would live with her sister Ida, an advanced ballet student (and, later, one of the famed Ziegfeld Girls), who had already moved to New York to study with dancer/choreographer Mikhail Fokine.
 In 1929, Marguerite, then about 16 years old, crossed the country to live with her 19-year-old sister and to continue studying piano.

 Eventually, through Mischa, Wesley and Ida Levine also became acquainted, and the couple subsequently married.
 Three years after taking Marguerite on as a student, Mischa proposed marriage and Marguerite accepted.
 The two couples lived together until Ida's untimely death of an illness at age 29.
 In October 1938, Mischa and Marguerite's only child, Gregory, was born, and in December of that year Mischa became an American citizen.
 Wesley, who remained Mischa's closest friend and sometime colleague, continued living in the family's home until his death in 1969.